crypto-kotha/chromium-docker/README.md

-# Ubuntu Chromium & Nginx Setup
+# Ubuntu Chromium & Nginx Setup for Headless

 This script automates the setup of a **Chromium** container with **Nginx** reverse proxy on Ubuntu using **Docker** and **Docker Compose**.
 It also configures the **UFW firewall** to allow access from specific IP ranges and applies HTTP basic authentication for the Chromium instance.